modiimedia/InsuranceSmart/content/_index.md

   Safely Grow Your Nest Egg and Retirement Accounts, offering both Fixed and Indexed Returns.
-They provide a Variety of Guaranteed and Non-Guaranteed Income Solutions and Liquidity Options, and Protect Your Investment with A No-Loss-Guarantee so you can Enjoy Your Retirement in Confidence! \n\n\nContact Us Today for more Information and let us know how we can serve you!"
+They provide a Variety of Guaranteed and Non-Guaranteed Income Solutions and Liquidity Options, and Protect Your Investment with A No-Loss-Guarantee so you can Enjoy Your Retirement in Confidence! \n\n\nContact Us For Information and Let Us Know How We Can Serve You!"
 banner_media:
   video_type: youtube
   youtube_url: https://www.youtube.com/watch?v=LWGJA9i18Co